Bono people

-The Bono, also known as the Brong or Abron, are an Akan people of central Ghana and northeastern Ivory Coast.
+The Bono, also known as the Bonofoɔ, Brong, or Abron, are an Akan people of central Ghana and northeastern Ivory Coast.
 They speak the Bono Twi and form one of the largest matrilineal Akan groups.
 According to Takyiman traditions, the Bono were the first Akan to develop a state, and other Akan states are believed to have emerged later.
 Oral traditions and archaeological evidence highlight Bono Manso and Begho as major centers of early Akan settlement.”
 Past historians described Bono as the cradle of the Akan people, with all Akan groups tracing their origins to Bono.Archaeological evidence and modern historians emphasize that Bono-Manso and Begho were among several of the earliest centers of development for the Akan people, serving as major sites of cultural and political formation closely tied to both oral traditions and material evidence.

 The Bono became prosperous at Bono state through gold discovery, trade and commerce from neighbouring partners and across Africa.
 As part of commercial transactions, gold dust were used as currency and gold weights as a measure of value.
 In 1471 when the first European-Portuguese visited Gold Coast (now Ghana), Bono Manso and Begho were an urban cities in West Africa.
 Begho at its peak had an estimated population of 15000.
 Bono Manso on the other hand played a significant role in the Atlantic slave trade and as a result, Africans in Diaspora visit to learn more about their history.
 The Bono people are mostly located in central part of Ghana and northeastern Ivory Coast.